 AI has gained increasing acceptance over the past few years.
-In 2018, the public was evenly divided in whether they were more “fearful” or “hopeful” about AI, but by 2021, the positive views outnumbered the negative by almost two-to-one.
-Younger adults (age 18 to 34) are the most positive (80% hopeful).
+In 2018, the public was evenly divided in whether they were more “fearful” or “hopeful” about AI, but by 2022, the positive views outnumbered the negative by almost two-to-one.
+Younger adults (age 18 to 34) are the most positive (70% hopeful).

 When we ask workers directly about the impact of AI, we find there is a recent and substantial impact on their jobs.
 In 2019, only 24% of workers agreed with the statement “Artificial Intelligence is important for performing my job.”
-However, this rose to 32% in 2020 and again to 45% in 2021.
+However, this rose to 32% in 2020 and again to 43% in 2022.
 This nearly doubling of impact in two years means that AI is affecting a wide range of workers.
-AI is not just affecting the lives of accountants, medical professionals and airline pilots, but also those who work in factories and warehouses and drive trucks.
+AI is not just impacting the lives of accountants, medical professionals, and airline pilots, but also those who work in factories and warehouses and drive trucks.

 AI is clearly having an impact on our lives as consumers and workers.
 The public can only speculate on the future impact of AI, but when we ask about how AI affects jobs today, there is clear evidence that big changes are occurring.
 Many pundits have decried the danger of AI displacing workers, particularly those with fewer skills.
-We are more hopeful and predict that AI will create jobs by increasing demand for products and services that cost less and can better meet buyer needs, while making work more rewarding and easing labor shortages.
+We are more hopeful about AI and predict that AI will create jobs by increasing demand for products and services that cost less and can better meet buyer needs, while making work more rewarding and easing labor shortages.

 Learn more about TechQual, our measurement approach to consumer technology adoption.